 For IT managers, the top priority is maintaining service delivery to clients across the business.
 For example, ecommerce and ticketing websites suffer from significant peaks and troughs in traffic based on a variety of external factors; buzz around new product releases, deals and offers being promoted, demand for rare or annual events, unexpected publicity or even natural growth and expansion to new markets.
 At these critical moments of increased popularity, the last thing wanted is a sudden and catastrophic performance failure.

 When the system is not busy, TrafficDefender directs traffic straight through to the site.
 This can be set from a parameter, for example "up to 2,000 visitors".
-When this threshold is exceeded, excess visitors can be redirected instead to either a "busy page" hosted on a separate system, or funnelled into TrafficDefender's Queuing System.
+When this threshold is exceeded, excess visitors can be redirected instead to either a custom holding page hosted on a separate system, or funnelled into TrafficDefender's Website Queuing System.
 In this case, each visitor is assigned a unique number based on their order of arrival, and told their position in the queue.
 As traffic flows from the original system, queued visitors are allowed access at optimal and expected speed and performance.